The scars remain.

-Extraordinarily dry conditions, combined with a wind storm with hurricane-like power and a problematic fire in a hard to reach spot at the Chimney Tops, to create hell on one of the prettiest places on God’s Earth.
+Extraordinarily dry conditions, combined with a wind storm with hurricane-like power and a problematic fire in a hard-to-reach spot at the Chimney Tops, created hell on one of the prettiest places on God’s Earth.

 There’s a video shot by a man named Michael Luciano of he and Anthony Fulton’s desperate escape from the Chalet Village Fire.

 The 14-minute video shows both sides of the road glowing yellow, orange and red.
 Burning embers and ash fill the air and downed trees threaten to trap the men.

-Along the way they pass countless cabins and chalets, fully engulfed, burning like kindling.
+Along the way, they pass countless cabins and chalets, fully engulfed, burning like kindling.